The Pseudopower Dichotomy: Applications of the Pseudopower Dichotomy

 for any regular $\tau\in (\sigma,\cf(\mu)]$ such that

 In particular, for such $\tau$ we have

 \end{theorem}

 \begin{proof} The proof mirrors that of Theorem~\ref{theorem7}.
 If $\mu$ is eventually $\Gamma(\theta,\sigma)$-closed, then all three sets mentioned in~(\ref{eqnbleh}) are equal, and the result follows.
 Thus, we may assume that Option 2 of the Pseudopower Dichotomy is in force, and the set $\mathcal{X}=\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ from Definition~\ref{Xdef} is unbounded in~$\mu$.
-We break into cases just as in Theorem~\ref{theorem7}, that is, we conser
+We break into cases just as in Theorem~\ref{theorem7}.
+If the set of $\eta$ in $\mathcal{X}$ with $\cf(\eta)\leq\cf(\mu)$ is unbounded, then